-After all the hard work you and your team have contributed towards building a creditable business, awards are a brilliant way to celebrate your efforts and shout about your successes.
-They are also the perfect way to give your company and employees’ industry recognition, great press and personal validation, whilst also benefitting your brand’s reputation.
-The ceremonies themselves can even introduce you to contacts and networks, which could potentially help your business later down the line.
+They are also the perfect opportunity to give your company and employees’ industry recognition, great press and personal validation — whilst also benefitting your brand’s reputation.
+Plus, the ceremonies themselves can even introduce you to contacts and networks, which could potentially help your organisation later down the line.

-Since I started working at Scriba we have been shortlisted for two awards – one for Scriba and another for Katie as our founder and MD.
-And, whether it’s a nomination for the company as a whole, a personal recognition for yourself, or for another team member, you can’t help but feel proud of the business you are a part of.
+Whether showcasing Scriba as a business or celebrating our founder, Katie Mallinson, we’ve been front-runners in a multitude of awards showing our collective, industry-leading credentials.
+And, whether it’s a nomination for the company, a personal recognition for yourself, or for another team member — you can’t help but feel proud of the business you are a part of.

-But, long before your name is pulled from that golden envelope on awards night, you must first impress the judging panel in order to be shortlisted.
+But long before your name is pulled from that golden envelope during the awards night, you must first impress the judging panel in order to be shortlisted.
 So, here are some tips to help you utilise every word in your entry to make you a stand-out candidate…

 Keep it simple

-Be clear and precise throughout your entry in terms of key information, which outlines the specifics of your business, such as your turnover, sales growth, number of employees and objectives.
+Be clear and precise throughout your entry, bringing in key information which outlines the specifics of the business such as turnover, sales growth, number of employees and objectives.
 Judges will have a lot of entries to read through, so make sure they can see this quickly.
-Remember – focus on facts not fluff, and avoid jargon!
+Remember – focus on facts not ‘fluff’, and avoid jargon!

 Tell them your story

-Give yourself enough time to produce a concrete entry – don’t wait until the last minute, meaning that you are forced to rush it.
-A lot of awards do tend to extend their deadline, but don’t always assume that this will be the case for them all – start now!
+Give yourself enough time to produce a concrete entry — don’t wait until the last minute, meaning that you are forced to rush it.
+A lot of awards do tend to extend their deadline, but don’t always assume that this will be the case – start now!

-Remember to take your time, stick to the word count and answer all of the questions – we’ll keep our fingers crossed for you!
+Remember to take your time, stick to the wordcount, and answer all the questions – we’ll keep our fingers crossed for you!